by Jayaram V

 The religion subsequently faced a stiff competition from

 other religions like Buddhism and Jainism and underwent great transformation

-a great reform movement was born with the Vedic religious fold through
+a great reform movement was born within the Vedic tradition with

 best way to attain salvation.
 Bhagavatism started with the teachings